Sharks in San Francisco Bay: Myths, Facts & Safety for Swimmers

 For 150+ years, people have swum the Bay with confidence.
 Risks exist, but marine life trouble is rare.
 Swim smart, stay aware—join a community that’s thrived here forever.
 Check out SwimAlcatraz.com or SwimSF.com for your shot at the Bay’s best.

-Pacific Open Water Swim Co. also operates SwimAlcatraz.com, specializing in Alcatraz swims and offering more opportunities than anyone to experience San Francisco’s iconic open water swims.
+Pacific Open Water Swim Co. also operates SwimAlcatraz.com, specializing in Alcatraz swims and offering one of the most extensive sets of opportunities to experience San Francisco’s iconic open water swims.